Best travel eSIM for China in 2026

 Is there 5G coverage for eSIMs in China?

 5G depends on the Chinese network the eSIM roams onto and whether the plan includes it.
 China Mobile, China Unicom and China Telecom all launched commercial 5G in November 2019, with the densest coverage around Beijing, Shanghai and Guangzhou.
-Simscanner does not yet publish a verified per-brand 5G figure for China; the speed section fills in once verified.
+Simscanner publishes a modelled per-brand speed comparison for China in the speed section.

 How do I activate an eSIM before arriving in China?